kevintlau/star-gourmet-monthly-poll/README.md

 ### WIP and Future Enhancements

 * Delete recipe from all vote arrays after a recipe is deleted
+* Add function to allow users to retract their vote
 * Add a details modal to the contest page
 * Add a page for previous contests
 * Add an About page to introduce the app